M64GitHub/zigreSID/README.md

 # Zig SID Soundchip Emulation

 This project provides **SID soundchip emulation** for **Zig**, enabling you to generate and play SID audio with ease.
-It is built upon the powerful **reSID** C++ library, delivering authentic SID sound emulation combined with the simplicity and safety of Zig.
-🎶 Commodore 64 sound forever 🎶!!
+It is built upon the powerful **reSID** C++ library, delivering authentic SID sound emulation combined with the simplicity and safety of Zig. 🎶 Because we love the Commodore 64 🎶

 ### 🎧 **Audio Library Independence**
 This project is **audio-library agnostic** by design.
 The **core SID emulation and playback logic** is completely independent of any audio backend.
 However, the **current implementation** demonstrates audio playback using **SDL2** for convenience and cross-platform support.
 You can easily adapt or extend the audio interface to suit other libraries or custom solutions.